reticula-network/reticula-python/docs/quickstart.rst

 ---------------------

 The very first step is to find a suitable development environment.
-Reticula is currently compatible with Linux systems based on GNU C Library 2.17 or higher, which at the moment means practically any distribution released in the past 6 years except for Alpine Linux.
+Reticula is currently compatible with Windows and Linux systems based on GNU C Library 2.17 or higher, which at the moment means practically any distribution released in the past 6 years except for Alpine Linux.
 If you have no preferences on the subject, we recommend a long-term support (LTS) version of Ubuntu, such as 22.04.

 Setting up the environment